canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Yeah, I'll bet."
 I looked between them both.
 "Wait, you're telling me being a vtuber actually *pays*?"

 "It did back then.
-And my parents are rich."
-PURPLE said.
+More importantly, my parents are rich."
+PURPLE said this completely offhandedly, without pride or shame.
 "But you might gather from the fact I'm in Glasgow..."

 "Yeah, no, this only makes it more confusing.
 Though I guess with the war and everything...
 I wouldn't want to stay either.
 Still. *Glasgow*?"